MarkusBordihn/minecraft-bedrock-utils/README.md

 ## Features

-Automatic detects the used behaviour pack and/or resource pack based on the _manifest.json_ file.
+Automatic detects the used behavior pack and/or resource pack based on the _manifest.json_ file.

 Easy and automatic creation of base files and _manifest.json_ files for new